Modern Data Architecture: What is it

 Modern Data Architecture

-Under the modern data architecture, we can see that with the advancement of cloud technology we are collapsing certain layers.
+Under the modern data architecture, we can see that with the advancement of cloud technology we are collapsing certain data silos layers.
 For example, the layers of ETL, Data Marts and Reporting can be collapsed into a single layer of cloud data lake.

 This modern data architecture is relatively new.
 It is only in 2019 that people started writing on this topic and organisations started moving towards this architecture.
 In this modern architecture, we have structured, semi-structured and unstructured data coming into the cloud data lake.
 These data lakes provide scalable data storage these days.
 This is in contrast to our earlier assumptions wherein we considered cloud data lake as just the storage wherein we used to dump all data and then process it.
-But now, the data lakes have become so powerful, scalable and cost effective that we can process the data there itself.
+But now, the data lakes have become so powerful, scalable and cost effective that we can process the data stored there itself.
 For example, when we do ETL, we prune the raw data sets into summary tables.
 The raw data does not lie in the data mart, it may lie somewhere else like in an S3.
 But if someone is required to do ad hoc analysis on raw data, it's not possible on ETL.
 This is because the raw data is not exposed to them in the data warehouse.
 It lies in S3 or some other storage and requires a set of different tools to access and analyse them.

 Now with the emergence of this modern architecture, our raw data and transformed data lies at one place.
 Instead of the data flowing through different tools we might look at it as different stages of data.
 But, all the data is at one place and all the processing is at one place.
-For instance the first level and the second level of summary is at one place and analysis can be done at any level of data.
+For instance the whole data integration first level and the second level of summary is at one place and analysis can be done at any level of data.

 Lets say, you are operating at a large scale and you have transactions on your mobile application and you are also tracking the user activity on your app and you are generating 10 million events per day.
 The day that you have is for the past 3 years.
 Now, this will lead to billions of events.
 On the first layer, you can segregate those events on certain KPIs on a daily basis, monthly basis and yearly basis and your 60-70% of the use cases are handled by the daily rollups.
 Now a new product launch requires a metric which is not available on a daily roll up.
 In the old ETL setup, you would be required to do a lot of data movement to make that work.
 But, with the introduction of this latest architecture, you can actually build the required metric without much of an effort.
 This is possible as all the data is lying at one place and you can analyse them using a single tool.
 You can query the data at a more granular level.
 All this can happen in a much more cost effective way with an interactive query speed.
 Earlier we didn't have interactive querying with ETL platforms like Hadoop and with the emergence of cloud data lake we have these interactive querying facilities.
 For example, with Google we have Google Big Query and with AWS we have Redshift and Athena which can be coupled with S3 to work along it.